Skip to main content

 Do you actually understand AHPRA's cosmetic advertising rules?

-Can you run Meta Ads for injectables and cosmetic surgery?
+Can you run Meta Ads for cosmetic clinics and cosmetic surgery?

 Will I have to give up testimonials and before/afters?